Team-Building Activities Your Digital Team Will Enjoy

-When employees share an office they easily form bonds and learn to trust one another.
-If someone needs help, they can simply walk over to a colleague and ask for a hand.
-Coworkers have an opportunity to learn more about each other, talk face to face, have meals together and chat by the water cooler.
+Employees who share an office quickly form bonds and learn to trust one another.
+If someone needs help, they can walk to a colleague and ask for a hand.
+Coworkers can know more about each other, talk face to face, have meals together, and chat by the water cooler.

 But what does all of that have anything to do with work?
-Well, studies have shown that socializing and making friends in the workplace is an amazing way to increase productivity in the office.
+Well, studies have shown that socializing and making friends in the workplace is a fantastic way to increase productivity in the office.
 However, creating a friendly environment can be a little more complicated when teams work remotely and do not share the same workspace.

-Regardless of whether a company has fully distributed teams or just a few employees have chosen to work remotely, it is important to build viable relationships and an atmosphere of trust and support among all coworkers.
+Whether a company has fully distributed teams or just a few employees have chosen to work remotely, it is essential to build viable relationships and an atmosphere of trust and support among all coworkers.

-Keeping a virtual team engaged is a challenge, which is why many managers turn to team-building activities.
-Aside from old-school activities such as sports, indoor and outdoor games, now there are digital activities suitable for coworkers who live far from one another.
-If you want to bring your team closer together and provide them with an outlet where they can socialize outside the context of work, here are several ideas you might want to consider.
+Keeping a virtual team engaged is challenging, so many managers turn to team-building activities.
+Aside from old-school activities such as sports and indoor and outdoor games, digital activities are now suitable for coworkers who live far from one another.
+If you want to bring your team closer and provide an outlet where they can socialize outside work, here are several ideas you might want to consider.

 Back to the roots

-When people share an office they have time to chat about their families and their hometowns.
-However, digital teams usually don’t know anything about their coworkers, so giving them an opportunity to do so might be a home run.
-Simply by uploading a map of the world to an online whiteboard and asking the team members to put a sticker on the map to show where they were born, you will inspire them to share a short story about their hometowns and get to know one another better.
+When people share an office, they have time to chat about their families and their hometowns.
+However, digital teams usually don’t know anything about their coworkers, so allowing them to do so might be a home run.
+Simply uploading a world map to an online whiteboard and asking the team members to put a sticker on the map to show where they were born will inspire them to share a short story about their hometowns and get to know one another better.

 Finding something in common

-Although this couldn’t be a simpler team-building activity, it will create a bond, encourage a discussion and inspire team members to be more creative.
+Although this couldn’t be a more straightforward team-building activity, it will create a bond, encourage a discussion and inspire team members to be more creative.
 Divide your team into small groups and have them create a list of ten things they have in common.
-Regardless of whether you choose the topic to be more business oriented or not, this activity will create a dynamic atmosphere and keep the coworkers engaged.
-When the small groups have all created their lists let them share them with the rest of the team and see the magic happen.
+Whether you choose the topic to be more business oriented or not, this activity will create a dynamic atmosphere and keep the coworkers engaged.
+When the small groups have all made their lists let them share them with the rest of the team and see the magic happen.

 Snapshots of life

-This activity has a little more personal vibe than the previous ones since coworkers have the opportunity to share a photo of something from their life and tell the story behind it.
-This can be done every day or every week on an online meeting board and it will allow team members to get to know each other more and help set the casual atmosphere needed for the brainstorming sessions.
+This activity has a little more personal vibe than the previous ones since coworkers can share a photo of something from their life and tell the story behind it.
+This can be done every day or every week on an online meeting board, and it will allow team members to get to know each other more and help set the casual atmosphere needed for the brainstorming sessions.

-If the members of the team live in the same area, organizing a scavenger hunt might be a great idea.
+Organizing a scavenger hunt might be a great idea if the team members live in the same area.
 Divide your team into two or more groups, give them a map and let them look for the hidden treasure.
-No matter what it is, the employees will have a great time and even the shyest of wallflowers will be able to step out of their comfort zone in this relaxed and playful atmosphere.
+No matter what it is, the employees will have a great time, and even the shyest of wallflowers will be able to step out of their comfort zone in this relaxed and playful atmosphere.